-Much of the transportation planning work conducted by the MPO is directly related to implementing and updating the Region's Long Range Transportation Plan (LRTP).
+Much of the transportation planning work conducted by the MPO/RTPO is directly related to implementing and updating the Region's Long Range Transportation Plan (LRTP)/Regional Transportation Plan (RTP).
 This work takes the form of studies, data collection and analysis, the use of management systems, forecasts of future travel patterns based on future land use, and prioritization of projects for funding and implementation.

-Federal transportation law (such as the FAST Act), requires that MVRPC produce and oversee a Transportation Improvement Program (TIP), the Region's document of short-range transportation improvement plan.
-The TIP prioritizes the Region's transportation-related projects within the constraints of federal, state, and local funding that the Region can reasonably expect to receive within the next four years.
-Projects that are included in the TIP must be selected from, or be consistent with, an approved LRTP.
-In order to develop plans that are derived from public sentiment, there must be adequate public participation in the development of both the LRTP and the TIP.
+Federal transportation law (such as the Infrastructure Investment and Jobs Act (IIJA), requires that MVRPC produce and oversee a Transportation Improvement Program (TIP)/Regional Transportation Improvement Program (RTIP), the Region's document of short-range transportation improvement plan.
+These transportation plans prioritize the Region's transportation-related projects within the constraints of federal, state, and local funding that the Region can reasonably expect to receive within the next four years.
+Projects that are included in the transportation plans must be selected from, or be consistent with, an approved LRTP/RTP.
+In order to develop plans that are derived from public sentiment, there must be adequate public participation in the development of both the LRTP/RTP and the transportation plans.

 As a public agency that receives federal funds and makes recommendations on federal expenditures, MVRPC is bound by participation requirements for ensuring that federal funds are used fairly and without discrimination.
 Per Title 49 U.S.C.
 Chapter 53, MVRPC ensures that the requirements of its transportation planning processes are met for federally funded projects, including project selection requirements.

-The basis for Environmental Justice (EJ) is Title VI of the Civil Rights Act of 1964, which states: No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
+The basis for Environmental Justice (EJ) is Title VI of the Civil Rights Act of 1964. which states: No person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
 Participation and civic engagement have become a prominent responsibility for public agencies as the result of a series of federal orders and state mandates that serve to amplify Title VI.
 The regulatory framework clarifies the need to involve the potentially affected public in transportation decision-making processes and to assess the equity of transportation investments.